pagekit/docs/developer-guides/how-to-theme.md

 	*.zip
 	```

-2. After you have created the files above, go to the [UIkit Github repository](https://github.com/uikit/uikit), download the Zip, unpack it and find the `themes/default` folder (or one of the other themes if you like).
+2. After you have created the files above, go to the [UIkit Github repository](https://github.com/uikit/uikit), download the Zip, unpack it and find the `themes/default` folder (or one of the other themes, if you like).
 3. Create a `/less` folder inside your theme, copy and paste the `default` theme folder in there and rename it to `/uikit`, so that it is located at `less/uikit` inside your theme folder.
 4. The style we just copied needs to import the core UIkit LESS, so that it can be compiled successfully.
 To make this possible, you need to update the import path in your theme's `less/uikit/uikit.less` file.
 Make sure to change the import in line to the following path: `@import "../../app/assets/uikit/less/uikit.less";`
 5. Open your theme in a new console tab (for example `cd pagekit/packages/theme-hello`) and run `npm install`, `bower install` and `gulp`.